 Things to Carry

 The weather is unpredictable in Meghalaya which makes it crucial to carry the right apparel, footwear, and other essentials.
-Exploring Meghalaya with the erratic rains and chilly winters can be a daunting task.
+Exploring Meghalaya during erratic rains and chilly winters can be a daunting task.
 Some essentials to carry so you can spend your time creating memories are mentioned below.

 Poncho (raincoat) – If you don’t have one of these you can request the locals to set you up with a knup, an alternative to an umbrella.
 Two blankets of palm leaves put between two loosely woven bamboo lattice.
 Crafty!